-The outrage, sadness and grief felt by many Lake View neighbors by the sudden demolition of the 1870’s era Italianate cottage at 702 West Wellington was shared widely as Preservation Chicago’s “Spotlight on Demolition” helped to spread the news of this loss.
+The outrage, sadness and grief felt by many Lake View neighbors by the sudden demolition of the 1870’s era Italianate cottage at 702 W. Wellington Avenue was shared widely by Preservation Chicago’s “Spotlight on Demolition” which helped spread the news of this loss.

 “Spotlight on Demolition” is an initiative intended to help bring more community and media attention to the frequent loss of historic single family homes in Chicago’s neighborhoods.
 Unlike large historic buildings such as the Chicago Tribune Tower or the Old Main Post Office, these small homes typically have no protection against demolition and often vanish “overnight” after being bought by a developer.
 The creation of new and expanded Chicago Landmark Districts would help to prevent these homes from being demolished.

-The story of 702 West Wellington was widely viewed through social media and was picked up by Fox 32 Chicago News which aired a two minute story on the local newscast.
+The story of 702 W. Wellington Avenue was widely viewed through social media and was picked up by Fox 32 Chicago News which aired a two-minute story on the local newscast.
 During the newscast, Dane Placko interviewed Preservation Chicago’s Ward Miller and 44th Ward Alderman Tom Tunney.